MeMAD-project/media-memorability/textual_scores/README.md

 # MediaEval Memorability Challenge
+## mediaeval_memorability_2021.py
+The script for the experiments we run for the MeMAD Memorability Challenge 2020 to evaluate the different models for the text modality.
+Usage is similar to the 2020 edition (below).
+The text embeddings of the different datasets are saved under

 ## mediaeval_memorability_2020.py
 The script for the experiments we run for the MeMAD Memorability Challenge 2020 to evaluate the different models for the text modality.